austin362667/gpu-100-days/day-8.md

 ---

-### The Long-Tail Problem with Partial Rollouts
+### The Long-Tail Problem and Solution

 Let's make this concrete.
 Take [Slime](https://github.com/THUDM/slime/) for case study.

 The rollout phase often dominates the overall training time in on-policy RLHF.
 Response generation time is highly variable, and a few unusually long sequences can stall the entire process.
 As a result, many GPUs sit idle, waiting for the slowest rollouts to complete, results in cluster underutilization and slowing down the training loop.

-A practical solution to this issue is implementing a **Partial Rollout** strategy, also known as **Early Stopping.
+A practical solution to this issue is implementing a **Partial Rollout** strategy, also known as **Early Stopping**.
 This system-level optimization reduces idle time and boosts throughput.

 How Partial Rollout Works: